 • Similar to Java’s Stream API, but distributed

-• filter, select, groupBy, etc. are Transformations — lazily evaluated
+• filter, select, groupBy, etc. are Transformations — lazily evaluated (not executed immediately; instead, they are batched and processed together when an Action is called)

 • show, collect, count, etc. are Actions — execute actual computation